BryanAldridgeJr/JS211_TowersOfHanoi/README.md

 ## JavaScript 211 Project: Towers of Hanoi

+# Code Planning!!!

+# 1. MAIN.JS

+# Look at the test and see what needs to pass.

+# Start with understanding what moves are legal and which are not and how I need to implement that

+# create a if else statement on what makes a move legal which means it needs to allow the move if the element you are moving is -1 or more in length. and if not dont allow

+# Use .pop in the movePeice function to move the moved peice out of the stacks array.
+Then use .push which will add the selected element in the new stack. and if its invalid console log it.

+# the check for win function needs to check if stack b or stack c is equal to 4 in length and if they are console log winner and return true, if not return false.

+# Create at least 3 extra test to your file and make sure they are working

+# 2. INDEX.JS & HTML

+# Add the stack to the top of your file.

+# Make the stones draggable in the html as well as add a ondragstart to the stones.

+#

+#

+#

+#

 ## Overview

 * [Towers of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) is a simple logic game involving three stacks.
 The first stack has four (or more) blocks, each one bigger than the next, stacked like a pyramid.
 The point of the game is to move the blocks from one stack and arrange them in the same order into another stack, but never placing a larger block onto a smaller block.
 You can play the game [here](http://vornlocher.de/tower.html) to get an idea.